winstuhn/CV/README.md

 # Hello there!

-# This program HTML practice
+# This program is HTML practice
-# Inside the HTML include a brief background about me.
+# Inside the HTML is a brief background about me.